 (a) Description.
-"Exempt Payors" are those Payors (i) that do not negotiate any part of their managed care agreements or payment rates with the New Health System; (ii) that are Medicare Advantage Plans that pay the New Health System based on a predetermined percentage of Medicare rates (e.g. 105% of Medicare) so long as the percentage of the Medicare rates does not increase during the COPA Term; (iii) that are Managed Medicaid Plans that pay the New Health System based on a predetermined percentage of a state's Medicaid rates (e.g. 105% of DMAS rates) so long as the percentage of the Medicaid rates does not increase during the COPA Term; or (iv) that are Managed Medicaid Plans that pay the New Health System within a predetermined band of allowable rates set by the State.
+"Exempt Payors" are those Payors (i) that do not negotiate any part of their managed care agreements or payment rates with the New Health System; (ii) that are Medicare Advantage Plans that pay the New Health System based on a predetermined percentage of Medicare rates (e.g. 105% of Medicare) so long as the percentage of the Medicare rates does not increase during the COPA Term; (iii) that are Managed Medicaid Plans that pay the New Health System based on a predetermined percentage of a state's Medicaid rates (e.g. 105% of DMAS rates) so long as the percentage of the Medicaid rates does not increase during the COPA Term; (iv) that are Managed Medicaid Plans that pay the COPA Term; (iv) that are Managed Medicaid Plans that pay the New Health System within a predetermined band of allowable rates set by the State or (v) that are local or state governments contracting with the New Health System to provide inmate healthcare services.
 The New Health System shall demonstrate compliance with Addendum 1 for Exempt Payors as set forth in Section 2.1(b).

-(b) Compliance with Addendum 1.
+Compliance with Addendum 1.
+Prior to entering into a Managed Care (b) Contract with an Exempt Payor, the New Health System shall notify the COPA Monitor that the New Health System is entering into a Managed Care Contract with a Payor that the New Health System believes meets the definition of an Exempt Payor.
+The notice shall include an explanation for why the New Health System believes the Payor meets the definition of an Exempt Payor.
+Within fifteen (15) days of receiving the notice, the COPA Monitor shall confirm that the Pavor meets the definition of an Exempt Payor or provide the New Health System with an explanation for why the COPA Monitor believes the Payor does not meet the definition of an Exempt Payor.
 On the Anniversary Date of each Managed Care Contract that the New Health System holds with an Exempt Payor, the New Health System shall certify that the Payor continues to meet the definition of an Exempt Payor.
-If the Payor does not satisfy the definition of an Exempt Payor on the Anniversary Date, that Payor will be considered a Measured Payor subject to the testing set forth in Part III unless it meets the definition of a Value-Based Payor or an Attestation Payor as set forth below.
+If the Payor does not satisfy the definition of an Exempt Payor on the Anniversary Date, that Payor will be considered a Standard Payor subject to the Audit Process set forth in Part III unless it meets the definition of a Value-Based Payor as set forth below.
 The New Health System shall maintain a current list of Exempt Payors and make this list available for review by the COPA Monitor and the Department upon request.